 Although insurance companies have a duty to conduct a reasonable investigation of a claim, the complaint filed by the policyholder indicates that the investigation performed by the insurer was a “sham”.
 The complaint also alleges that the insurance company’s attorney called the representative of the insured “an idiot” at an examination under oath (EUO).
 According to the court filings, the EUO was riddled with badgering and sarcasm by the insurance company’s attorney.
 The insurer’s attorney apparently called the insured an idiot after the insured failed to identify a particular picture with sufficient specificity to satisfy the attorney.

 Although the insurance carrier’s attorney was the one who purportedly engaged in the egregious conduct, the attorney is the insurer’s representative and advocate.
-The conduct of the lawyer reflects to some extent the attitude and demeanor of the insurance company toward its policyholder.
-If the allegations in this lawsuit prove to be true, the lawsuit serves as compelling evidence that an insured cannot simply anticipate that his or her insurance company will act with respect, diligence and honesty in processing a claim.
+The conduct of the lawyer will be deemed to reflect the attitude and demeanor of the insurance company toward its policyholder.